 Summit Dog Rescue, based in Boulder, is on a mission to save dogs who are left in shelters that are overcrowded and therefore unable to continue to care for the animals.
 Summit focuses on dogs who thrive in the mountain environment and does its best to pair these furry sweethearts up with committed adopters.
 Summit is always in need of good homes for dogs, as well as foster families for dogs who are awaiting adoption.
 To find out more about Summit Dog Rescue, follow them on Facebook here or check out their website here.

 Brighter Days Dog Rescue

 Brighter Days Dog Rescue, based in Boulder, is a rescue organization that takes calls from all over the U.S. who are in danger of being euthanized.
 BDDR works hard to find these dogs a loving, stable home.
-If you are interested in finding out more, visit Brighter Days Dog Rescue on their facebook page, or at their website.
+If you are interested in finding out more, visit Brighter Days Dog Rescue on their facebook page, or on their website.

 Farfel’s Friends Rescue

 The pet-friendly downtown Boulder boutique shop, Farfel’s Farm, also rescues and adopts dogs through Farfel’s Friends Rescue.
 The rescue focuses on urgent need dogs from southern states, matching them with forever homes here in Colorado.
 Check out Farfel’s Farm on facebook here or at the Farfel’s Friends Rescue website here.